hamzasherazii/hamzasherazii/README.md

 **Hey there, I'm Hamza Sherazi!** 👋

 Welcome to my GitHub profile!
-I'm an enthusiastic and dedicated **Full-Stack Web Developer** with a passion for creating immersive digital experiences.
-I'm a TypeScript aficionado, crafting seamless interfaces with Next.js and React.js.
-From elegantly styled UIs using Tailwind CSS to diving deep into the world of blockchain and Web3, I'm on an exciting journey of continuous learning and innovation. 🚀
+I'm a passionate and dedicated Full-Stack Web Developer with a strong focus on Python and Django.
+I craft robust backend systems with Django and bring dynamic front-end interfaces to life using Next.js.
+From seamless API integrations to building powerful web applications, I’m constantly exploring new horizons in the world of web development. 🚀

 -----------------------------------------------------------------------------------------------------------------

 **About Me**

-🎓 I'm currently pursuing my degree in Computer Science, constantly expanding my knowledge and honing my skills in the world of programming.
+🎓 I hold an Associate's Degree in Computer Science and have completed a bootcamp at DigitalOcean, where I gained hands-on experience in DevOps.
+I’m continuously expanding my knowledge and refining my skills in Python and web development.

 🎥 When I'm not coding or diving into the latest tech trends, I enjoy sharing my journey through content creation.
 Check out my YouTube channel (https://www.youtube.com/@hamzasherazi) for tutorials, coding challenges, and insights into my development process.